 Figure 15 above shows how the Norwegian residential building stock is distributed by age.
 The same statistics are adjusted by new intervals available by using statistics on building area (Bygningsarealstatistikken).
-The figure shows how buildings finished in 2012 and later (and built according to TEK10 and TEK17) amount to 9% of the total stock.
-Adding the small residential buildings built under the TEK07 code, 1%, the total qualifying dwellings accounts for 11% of the total stock.
-Based on theoretical energy demand in the same building stock, the same 11 % of the stock makes up for only 4% of the energy demand in residential buildings and 3.7% of the related CO2- emissions.
+The figure shows how buildings finished in 2012 and later (and built according to TEK10 and TEK17) amount to 11.3% of the total stock.
+Based on theoretical energy demand in the same building stock, the same 11.3% of the stock makes up for only 4.3% of the energy demand in residential buildings and 3.9% of the related CO2- emissions.
 The difference between energy demand and CO2-emissions are due to the slightly less CO2-intensive heating solutions in newer buildings.
+It must be noted that this illustration is based on the European power production mix as presented in Table 6.